 Summer 2017 “pilot” activities

 We ‘piloted’ several exciting activities over the summer and autumn of 2017, particularly across the school holidays, to test ideas from the developing Activity Plan for The Hold:

 A touring exhibition – explored the story of the Red Barn Murder at Polstead, and used this as a springboard to explore other themes.
 The exhibition was free and toured venues right across the county.
-It will be reprieved for the Crime Festival at Stowmarket Library, 27 – 30 April!
+It was even reprieved for the Crime Festival at Stowmarket Library, 27 – 30 April!